 Report employment income

-Approved activities you agree to do to keep getting your payment and give you a better chance of finding work.
+Approved tasks and activities you agree to do to keep getting your payment and have a better chance of finding work.

 Job seekers and ParentsNext participants could get demerits and financial penalties for not meeting mutual obligation requirements without a valid reason.